CImrie/tailwind-application/content/cover-letter.md

 #### Ideas
 I have some Tailwind-specific ideas for projects I could work on or lead:

-- Fix annoying DX issues like Jetbrains IDEs showing rgb values for known colours instead of the tailwind config value.
+- Fix annoying DX issues like Jetbrains IDEs showing rgb values for known colours instead of the Tailwind config value.
 We could work with Jetbrains and other IDE providers to perfect little details like this.
 - We could work on a build system to convert existing website CSS into compact Tailwind configuration, and use AST tools to automatically refactor and submit a draft PR to the codebase.
 It could even highlight when you repeat the same utility classes to encourage the creation of reusable components.
 - We could look to create a Tailwind compatibility / inliner tool to make it easy to compose email templates in Tailwind and have them render in different email clients.
 - We could create structured JSON editor components for Headless UI to let teams build custom DSLs / filter builders in accessible and consistent ways.